PierrunoYT/ai-image-to-vector/README.md

 python ideogram_generator.py
 ```

 The script will prompt you to choose an API provider (OpenAI, Replicate, or Fal.ai), enter a text prompt, and select various options.
 After processing, it will generate an image and save it to the current directory.
-When using OpenAI, the system will try GPT-Image-1 first and fall back to DALL-E 3 if needed.

 #### Vectorize an existing image
 ```bash